juliazhu09/Python4ML/README.md

 # Python4ML

-1. Click the green "Clone and download" button -> download zip file
+1. Click the green "Clone or download" button -> download the zip file

 2. Unzip the zip file and save the file to My Documents